kaarmu/HUE2/README.md

 A public version of HUE for community development!

+## Current state

+The program is currently very UNSTABLE, meaning that bugs are likely to occur.
+At the moment this should only affect
+- `spnpccharacters.xml`

+Please do a backup of said files before you try it out.

 ## The developers
 We don't have so much time to spend on this project, sadly.
 However, our thought has been to recreate HUE into something that more people can join in on.